CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thedragons.md

   {: .text-gamma }

 {: .counsel }
-> These rules include emendations correcting minor typographical and clerical errors in the original text.
+> These rules include emendations correcting minor typographical and clerical errors in the original text (e.g., "MED" instead of "METD").
 These emendations are <b>not</b> annotated.
 </details>

 ---